 2020: We slept in one world and woke up in another.
-A world where Coronavirus, lock-downs, circuit breakers, curfews & of course, wearing of face masks when we go out for a walk, buy groceries or run important errands is the new normal.
+A world where COVID-19, lock-downs, circuit breakers, curfews and of course, wearing of face masks when we go out for a walk, buy groceries or run important errands is the new normal.
 Inevitably, many of us find ourselves dealing with a host of skin issues.
 Common ones include itchiness, redness, inflammation, rashes and acne breakouts.

 Why does Maskne occur?

 When worn correctly, effective protection with a surgical face mask creates a naturally moist, hot environment over the covered skin as your breathing is being trapped.
 Over the span of a few hours, this occlusion leads to a build up of sweat and oil on the skin under the mask, creating that perfect petri dish for acne bacteria to grow and thrive.

 This condition is known as Acne Mechanica – which is skin irritation formed by excess pressure, heat & constant rubbing against the skin.
 Though commonly seen in athletes who perspire a lot or those wearing chin straps, we now see a rise in acne in the lower half of the face; which corresponds to where the face mask is worn over the skin.

 Skin woes don’t just manifest in the form of pimples; another common problem comes, shows up in red (or clear) bumps which may be followed by itchiness; something we term as Contact dermatitis or allergic dermatitis.